straydogstudio/film_roll/README.md

 You can take advantage of this in a few ways:

 * If you have varying widths, and the heights end up changing in a mobile format, use CSS to force the height of all children.
-* Use one 'banner' child to resize all other children to the same height by calling javascript on the `film_roll:resizing` event.
+* Use one 'banner' child to resize all other children to the same height by calling javascript on the `film_roll:resizing` callback.
+See [callback examples below](#callbacks).

 ## Using Javascript